Relative Calabi-Yau structures and ice quivers with potential

 This implies that the bilinear form $\langle?, -\rangle'$ on the graded vector space $\Si \Hom^*_{\cc}(X, X)$ is non-degenerate and graded anti-symmetric.
 Therefore, its graded dual

 also carries a canonical symplectic form. \end{proof}

-\begin{corollary} Suppose that $A$ is a (smooth) pseudo-compact dg $l$-algebra which carries a $d$-Calabi--Yau structure.
+\begin{corollary} Suppose that $A$ is a (smooth) pseudocompact dg $l$-algebra which carries a $d$-Calabi--Yau structure.
 Let $X$ be an object in $\pvd A$.
-Then the pseudo-compact graded $k$-vector space $\Si^{-1}\D\Ext^*_A(X, X)$ carries a canonical symplectic form. \end{corollary} \begin{proof} The assertion follows by the variant of Lemma~4.1 of \cite{Keller08d} for pseudo-compact dg algebras and Lemma~\ref{lem:symplectic} immediately. \end{proof}
+Then the pseudocompact graded $k$-vector space $\Si^{-1}\D\Ext^*_A(X, X)$ carries a canonical symplectic form. \end{corollary} \begin{proof} The statement follows from the variant of Lemma~4.1 of \cite{Keller08d} for pseudocompact dg algebras and Lemma~\ref{lem:symplectic} immediately. \end{proof}

-The construction of the mixed complex $M(A)$ is functorial with respect to (not necessarily unital!) morphisms between dg algebras as defined in section~\ref{ss:morphisms between pc algebras}.
-For a morphism $f\colon B\to A$ between dg algebras, its {\em relative mixed complex} $M(A,B)$ is defined to be the cone of the induced morphism from $M(B)$ to $M(A)$.
-The {\em relative} version of each type of complex and homology is obtained by applying the constructions of the absolute version to the relative mixed complex $M(A,B)$.
-There are relative and reduced relative versions of the ISB triangle as well.
-The construction of the relative mixed complex and the associated homologies for a morphism between pseudo-compact dg algebras is analogous.
+The construction of the mixed complex $\mathrm{M}(A)$ is functorial with respect to (not necessarily unital!) morphisms between dg algebras as defined in section~\ref{ss:morphisms between pc algebras}.
+For a morphism $f\colon B\to A$ between dg algebras, its {\em relative mixed complex} $\mathrm{M}(A, B)$ is defined to be the cone of the induced morphism from $\mathrm{M}(B)$ to $\mathrm{M}(A)$.
+We define the {\em relative} versions of the Hochschild complex, the cyclic complex, the negative cyclic complex and the periodic cyclic complex by applying the above constructions to the mixed complex $\mathrm{M}(A, B)$ instead of $\mathrm{M}(A)$.
+With these definitions, we obtain the relative and the reduced relative versions of the ISB triangle as well.
+We proceed analogously for a morphism $B \to A$ between pseudocompact dg algebras.

+We now succinctly recall the definition of relative Calabi--Yau structures.
+For more leisurely accounts, we refer the reader to section~4 of the original article \cite{BravDyckerhoff19}, section~4 of the article \cite{Yeung16} or section~10.12 of the survey article \cite{KellerWang23}.
+Let $f\colon B\to A$ be a morphism between smooth pseudocompact dg algebras.
+We write $\mu \colon A\lten_B A \to A$ for the morphism in $\cd(A^e)$ corresponding to the morphism $f\colon B \to A$ in $\cd(B^e)$ under the bijection